The Basics of Registering a Small Business in South Africa

 The Companies and Intellectual Property Registration Office (CIPRO) were replaced by the Companies and Intellectual Property Commission (CIPC) in May 2011, together with the New Companies Act, the act changed the way business owners had to register their companies.
 The Act stipulates that no new close corporations (CC) can be registered, but those registered before 1 May could continue to operate as CCs.

 All companies fall under specific categories, each with specific requirements in terms of the documentation that is required.
-The Companies Act provides for two main categories of companies – non-profit and profit companies, with other types falling under these categories.
+The Companies Act provides for two main categories of companies – non-profit and for-profit companies, with other types falling under these categories.

 You can choose to register your company as one of the following: